-This page has been updated to include 2022 Maryland solar incentives, rebates, and tax credits.
+This page has been updated to include 2023 Maryland solar incentives, rebates, and local tax credits.
 Learn about all the ways you can cash in on big savings and help offset the cost of solar panel installation in Maryland.

 Maryland Solar Panel Grants For Homeowners

 There are a few Maryland solar programs for residents to take advantage of.

 The Maryland Residential Clean Energy Rebate Program offers $1,000 grants for homeowners who have installed solar panels (minimum size 1kW- DC).
 Grant applications must be submitted to the MEA within 12 months of installation, and the installer must be NABCEP certified.
 If you choose Solar Energy World as your Maryland solar panel installer, we take care of all the paperwork ensuring you get all available incentives and income-generating benefits.
 There is also a Maryland Commercial Clean Energy Grant Program.

 Maryland Solar Rebates & Tax Credits For Businesses

 In addition to the residential Maryland solar programs, there are some geared specifically towards local businesses.

 The Commercial Clean Energy Rebate Program offers similar Maryland solar incentives for the state’s government offices, businesses, and non-profit organizations that install solar energy technology, including solar photovoltaic and solar water heating.
 Rebate amounts vary depending on system eligibility.

 Many Maryland counties offer High-Performance Building Property Tax Credits for new or extensively modified commercial and multi-family buildings.
 Structures must be certified as High Energy Performance buildings.